Connect to Innovate – Frequently asked questions

 What is the Connect to Innovate program?

-The Connect to Innovate program will invest $500 million by 2021, to bring high-speed Internet service to rural and remote communities in Canada.
+The Connect to Innovate program is investing $585 million by 2023, to bring high-speed Internet service to rural and remote communities in Canada.

 Program funds are primarily directed to new backbone infrastructure to build connections to institutions like schools, hospitals and First Nations band offices.
 Backbone infrastructure is often fibre optic-based, but can be comprised of a range of technologies including microwave, wireless and satellite service.
 Building this infrastructure is the modern equivalent of building roads or railway spurs into rural and remote areas, connecting them to the global economy.